bernhardAxonIvy/doc/source/designer-guide/data-modeling/business-data/limitations.rst

    objects like PDFs.

 Persistence
-   To save Business Data you need at least a persistent case.
+   If you use :ref:`business-case-data`, you need at least a persistent case to save data.

 Types
    The ivy scripting types ``XML``, and ``Tree`` are not serializable.